Clash of Wings: Series scope

 The first air attack of World War II officially commenced at 04:34 hours on September 1, 1939, when three Luftwaffe Ju 87 Stukas attacked railway bridges in Poland.
 The air war effectively ended at 10:58 hours on August 9, 1945, when a solitary B-29 Superfortress over the Japanese city of Nagasaki dropped the second atomic bomb.
 The Stukas carried 250 kg bombs: the A-bomb dropped by the B-29 was equivalent to 23,000 tons of TNT and couldn't have been lifted by any plane besides the B-29s.
-In just six years of warfare, air power had changed and grown in destruction capability almost beyond recognition.

 Based on the international bestselling book by Walter Boyne, director of the Smithsonian's Air and Space Museum, the Clash of Wings series covers the air war in every theatre from 1939 to 1945.

-From the earliest blitzkriegs against Poland to the pounding of mainland Imperial Japan, from the jungles and mountains of India and Burma in the fighting to support invaded China over the infamous terrain of the Hump in the lofty Himalayas in the Southeast Asia Campaigns.

-Covering topics as diverse as the Battle of Britain and the Blitz to the eventual massive allied bomber raids into the heart of Nazi Germany — as air superiority was lost by Germany and then won by the allies — and from the great aircraft carrier duels in the Pacific to the bitter air battles over the Soviet Union, Clash of Wings details the great air battles and the role of air power in the Second World War as no other series.
-The films also feature rarely seen aerial combat footage by all the major combat aircraft types from the World War II period, as well as high-resolution footage of surviving aircraft of each type.

 List of episodes

 The series ran one season, with frequent repeats at other times.
 It currently airs from time to time on the Military Channel.